FelixOnline/v2/content/articles/2017-10-22-sabbotage-a-look-inside-the-union.md

 ![](https://f001.backblazeb2.com/file/felixonline/2017_felix_issues/long_reads/sabbotage/Blackett.jpg)

-There’s a running joke among the sabbatical officers about how often Matt Blackett will refer to the fact that he went spent a year at the Business School.
+There’s a running joke among the sabbatical officers about how often Matt Blackett will refer to the fact that he spent a year at the Business School.
 But perhaps this experience is for the best, since – as Deputy President (Finances & Services) – he is responsible for the finances of the Union.
 He sits at the top of a chain of fiscal command that takes in everything from claiming the money back for those Freshers’ Fair celebrations, to paying for a tour to China.

 When I meet Matt, however, he has other things on his mind: “I’m drowning in sponsorship contracts,” he says, referring to the sheets of paper across his desk, “I didn’t put this in my manifesto, but I want to make them a lot easier next year”.